reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 **If you never suppress the linter, you will never see problems with stale values.**

-With `useEvent`, there is no need to "lie" to the linter, and the code works as you would expect:
+With `useEffectEvent`, there is no need to "lie" to the linter, and the code works as you would expect:

 <Sandpack>